The History of River House (and How to Experience It Today)

 The opportunity to explore these areas with no supervision also comes with a responsibility.
 Ranger patrols are infrequent, and it is up to visitors to ensure they view and explore the sites without causing damage.

-Leave no trace means that it’s okay to take photos but don’t touch or disturb the artifacts.
+Leave No Trace means that it’s okay to take photos but don’t touch or disturb the artifacts.
 River House is home to a variety of rock structures, art, petroglyphs and other artifacts that have remained in place for decades.
 Don’t climb off the path.
 Don’t disturb the rocks, make rock “mountains” or rub chalk over the image — ensure this piece of history will remain for generations to come!
 It’s a good idea to have a talk with children beforehand to establish appropriate behavior and set boundaries.
+(Read: How to Visit Rock Imagery Sites Like an Archaeologist)

 Area Guides and Experts